 One thing I absolutely love doing is sharing how to declutter and organize your home.
 Decluttering and organizing helps in so many ways!
-It helps your home stay more clean, you spend less time trying to find things and you’re not filling your home with things you don’t need, want or use.
+It helps your home stay more clean, you spend less time trying to find things and you to not fill your home with things you don’t need, want or use.

 I find cleaning or organizing to be super therapeutic but I know that’s not the case for everyone!
 It can be stressful, confusing and down right overwhelming.

-Arin and I both believe that a home that is organized and clutter free is a more joyful space.
-We both are moms with little kids so our days are full of changing diapers, feeding babies, dropping off and picking kids up from school and preparing all the meals for the day.
-The last thing we want is to spend hours picking up our home after the kids go to sleep.
+I believe that a home that is organized and clutter free is a more joyful space.
+I’m a mom with kids.
+When I started this my days are full of changing diapers, feeding babies and now they’re full of dropping off and picking kids up from school and preparing all the meals for the day.
+The last thing I want is to spend hours picking up our home after the kids go to sleep.

 I’m going to be sharing a day by day calendar to guide you through this process.
 You can follow it directly or just simply use it as a starting point to help get you going (or re-motivate you) through this challenge.

 Below you’ll see the printable to use for this challenge.
 You can print it off to help you prep for the challenge!
 Download it here…

 I’ll be going more in depth to many of the areas with the best way to go through each space in your home but this will give you a basic idea of what to expect.

 How to Declutter + Organize Your Home

 Let’s walk through some key things you’ll need to know when you start your 30 day declutter challenge.

 Categorizing your stuff